-- 1. Select a setup configuration to copy, and then restart the computer. - As soon as the computer powers on, press and hold F10 until you enter Computer Setup (F10) Utility.
-If necessary, press Enter to bypass the title screen.

-NOTE: If you do not press F10 at the appropriate time, you must restart the computer, and then press and hold F10 again to access the utility.
+- 1. Select a computer to use as the source of the setup configuration. - 2.
+Connect a removable storage device to the computer, and then restart the computer. - 3.
+As soon as the computer turns on, press and hold F10 until you enter Computer Setup (F10) Utility.
+If necessary, press Enter to bypass the title screen. - NOTE: If you do not press F10 at the appropriate time, you must restart the computer, and then press and hold F10 to access the utility. - 4.
+Select File, select Replicated Setup, and then select Save to Removable Storage Device.
+Follow the instructions on the screen to create the configuration file cpqsetup.txt and write it to a USB storage device.

-If you are using a PS/2 keyboard, you might see a keyboard error message.
-Disregard it.

-- 3. Select File > Replicated Setup > Save to Removable Storage Device.
-Follow the instructions on the screen to create the configuration file cpqsetup.txt and write it to a USB storage device. - 4.
-Power off the computer you are configuring and insert the removeable USB media device containing the configuration file. - 5.
-Power on the computer you are configuring. - 6.
+- Turn off the computer you want to configure (the target computer), and connect the removable storage device that contains the configuration. - 6.
+Turn on the target computer. - 7.
 Press and hold the F10 key until you enter Computer Setup (F10) Utility.
-If necessary, press Enter to bypass the title screen. - 7.
-Select File > Replicated Setup > Restore from Removable Storage Device, and then follow the instructions on the screen. - 8.
+If necessary, press Enter to bypass the title screen. - Select File, select Replicated Setup, and then select Restore from Removable Storage Device.
+Follow the instructions on the screen. - 9.
 Restart the computer when the configuration is complete.